 Reimagining the internet

-A team from Tandon’s Integrated Digital Media program asks, “What if . . .?”
+A team from Tandon’s Integrated Design & Media program asks, “What if . . .?”

 What might the internet look like if it didn’t rely on fossil fuels?
 What if the internet was completely powered by solar energy?
 The immediate answer might be that such a system is totally impractical: what happens after the sun sets and the servers lose power?
 Will web content be available in one part of the world and not another at any given time?

-Industry Assistant Professor Tega Brain, Adjunct Assistant Professor Alex Nathanson (a 2019 Integrated Digital Media alum currently writing a book on the history of solar power art and design), and Industry Associate Professor Benedetta Piantella acknowledge that as a society we urgently need to eliminate fossil fuels, and their project, Solar Protocol, is an aesthetic exploration that invites participants to think differently about the energy landscape.
+Industry Assistant Professor Tega Brain, Adjunct Assistant Professor Alex Nathanson (a 2019 Integrated Digital Media alum, now Integrated Design & Media, currently writing a book on the history of solar power art and design), and Industry Associate Professor Benedetta Piantella acknowledge that as a society we urgently need to eliminate fossil fuels.
+Their project, Solar Protocol, is an aesthetic exploration that invites participants to think differently about the energy landscape.
 Our current cultural and technological status quo, they point out, emerges from, and could be constrained by, the availability of cheap fossil energy, so what might happen if that were taken out of the equation?

 Take, for example, the artificially intelligent systems now being used by courts, financial institutions, and hiring firms to make decisions that affect all our lives: those rely on massive datasets produced by tracking and surveillance that are only possible in a society powered by abundant energy.
 Consider, as well, platforms like Facebook, which continually use energy to monitor what you are viewing and present you with new content based on that.